PillowFishSticks/MP3-FeedMe/README.md

 ![FAQ](/static/images/readme/faq.png)

-- This page can be acced via the
+- This page can be accessed via the FAQ banner on the home page, as well as the Questions section in the footer.
+- The FAQ is presented as an accordian.
+- It answers some of the questions users may have.

 ### 404 error